-Boyds Jones Beach, Bombo Beach, Surf Beach Kiama, Werri Beach and Seven Mile Beach were graded as Good in 2022-2023.
-Werri Beach was downgraded from Very Good to Good due to a decline in microbial water quality.
-While these beaches were mostly suitable for swimming during dry weather conditions, elevated enterococci levels were occasionally recorded following light rain, and more often after moderate to heavy rainfall.
+Surf Beach Kiama and Seven Mile Beach continued to be graded as Good in 2023-2024.
+While these beaches were frequently suitable for swimming during dry weather conditions, elevated enterococci levels were occasionally recorded following light rain, and more often after moderate to heavy rainfall.